-Baked Pear SoufflésFeatured by Matetic Winery in the International Wine Club.
+Baked Pear SoufflésFeatured by Matetic Vineyards in the International Wine Club.

 Amazingly indulgent, this pear soufflé will become your next favorite dessert!
 Decadent, rich flavors topped with powdered sugar.
 Grab a spoon and a glass of Matetic Pinot Noir.Yield: 2 - 4